 - gathers information about relationships among agricultural production, resources, and the environment.
 ARMS data provide the necessary background information to support evaluations of these relationships.
 The data are used to understand the relevant factors in producing high quality food and fiber products while maintaining the long term viability of the natural resource base. - determines what it costs to produce various crop and livestock commodities, and the relative importance of various production expense items. - helps determine net farm income and provides data on the financial situation of farm and ranch businesses, including the amount of debt.
 ARMS data provide the only national perspective on the annual changes in the financial conditions of production agriculture. - provides the farm sector portion of the Gross Domestic Product (GDP) for the Nation.
+While the farm sector portion may be small, their volatility must be accurately measured to identify the sources of change in the overall economy.
 If ARMS data were not available, the Bureau of Economic Analysis (BEA) would have to conduct their own survey of farm operators to collect this data. - helps determine the characteristics and financial situation of agricultural producers and their households, including information on management strategies and off-farm income.